 It's a one fight thing, but when the documentary film, When We Were Kings, won its Oscar, Muhammad Ali and George Foreman went to the podium with the winners as a gesture to show they'd reconciled over the 1974 bout.
 (Particularly touching was Foreman's very gentle attempts to assist Ali up the steps).
 No such luck getting Smokin' Joe to forgive the Uncle Tom comments, though.

-The Disney Channel seems to like the trope.
-Well, there's no actual fighting, but after the protagonist wins/beats their opponent/whatever, the antagonist suddenly becomes BFFs with them.
+The Disney Channel frequently invokes this trope.
+There's no actual fighting, but after the protagonist wins/beats their opponent/whatever, the antagonist suddenly becomes BFFs with them.

 Lancelot is seeking to serve the man who can best him in combat.
 Arthur loses to Lancelot, then cheats by using Excalibur's power to knock Lancelot silly.
 Lancelot doesn't realize what happened when he wakes up and agrees to join Arthur.
 Things don't turn out so great in the end...